binref/refinery/tutorials/README.md

 In this tutorial, we extract the C2 configuration from a SedUpLoader sample.
 The tutorial introduces the push/pop mechanic, which is used to first extract a decryption key, store it as a variable, continue to extract the C2 data, and then decrypt the C2 domains using the stored key.

+### [Volume 4 — Run Length Encoding][0x04]

+A short tutorial about a loader using a custom run-length encoding.
+The tutorial showcases how to define custom refinery units when it would be too difficult to implement a decoding step using existing units.

 [0x01]: tbr-files.v0x01.netwalker.dropper.ipynb
 [0x02]: tbr-files.v0x02.amadey.loader.ipynb
 [0x03]: tbr-files.v0x03.seduploader.ipynb
+[0x04]: tbr-files.v0x04.run.length.encoding.ipynb